datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
 Hi, welcome to the course!
-In this video, you 'll be learning about the reason we use INSTEAD OF triggers   to modify data with DML statements.
+In this video, you'll be learning about the reason we use INSTEAD OF triggers to modify data with DML statements.

 ---